-In this article we will talk about the WinSxS folder in Windows 8, the reasons of its constant growth and means of cleaning.
-The directory C:\windows\WinSxS is the storage of Windows components.
-This directory contains DLLs, binary and XML files necessary for installation and operation of any of Windows roles.
-When installing the Windows updates (usually this happens every month), the new version of the updated component is installed in the system, while the old one is stored in the WinSxS storage (according to Microsoft, it is necessary to provide compatibility and make it possible to roll back to the old versions of the components when you uninstall the problematic update).
+In this article we will talk about the WinSxS folder in Windows 10 and Windows 8.1, the reasons of its constant growth and ways to clean up it.
+The C:\Windows\WinSxS directory is the repository of Windows components.
+This directory contains DLLs, binary and XML files necessary for installation and operation of any Windows roles or features.
+When installing the Windows updates (usually this happens every month), the new version of the updated component is installed in the system, while the old one is saved to the WinSxS folder (it is necessary to provide compatibility and make it possible to roll back to the old versions of the components when you uninstall the problematic update).

-Another feature of the WinSxS folder is a huge amount of hard links in it.
+Another feature of the WinSxS folder is a huge amount of symbolic hard links in it.
 A hard link is a pointer to a file that is completely equal to the original.
 That means that a pointer and a source file can have different names and are located in different directories of the same volume, but they point to the same object.
 The file managers (including Windows Explorer) show a bit exaggerated size of the WinSxS folder.
 The fact is that when calculating the size of a folder, they take into account hard links that are located in the directory.
-You can find out the real size of the WinSxS folder using du (small utility from Sysinternals):
+You can find out the real size of the WinSxS folder-using du utility from Sysinternals:

 du -v c:\windows\winSXS

 You can also analyze the size of the component storage (WinSxS folder) using the DISM command:

 Dism.exe /Online /Cleanup-Image /AnalyzeComponentStore

 Windows Explorer Reported Size of Component Store : 7.00 GB

 Actual Size of Component Store : 6.86 GB